jamieweb/jamieweb/README.md

 ## Site To-do/Ideas List:
     Better mobile compatibility
-      - All blog/projects/other pages should now have acceptable levels of mobile readability ✓ - Must fix navbar on mobile (doesn't extent to full page width)
+    ✓ - All blog/projects/other pages should now have acceptable levels of mobile readability ✓ - Must fix navbar on mobile (doesn't extent to full page width)
       - Must fix homepage on mobile (currently quite unpredictable) - will be fixed along with new Blog Project Other buttons

-    New design for Blog Project Other homepage buttons Grid layout for /project and /other
+    New design for Blog Project Other homepage buttons Grid/list layout for /project
     Raspberry Pi Cluster blog post
+    Python & C++ - cycles per second - "tickrate"
+    Control channel over IRC

     New site-wide font?
     "You are leaving JamieWeb" for outbound links?

-    ✓ SubGraph OS overview
+    ✓ Grid layout for /other (ended up as a list with icons) ✓ SubGraph OS overview
     ✓ Ethereum donation address
     ✓ TOR hidden service mirror - jamiewebgbelqfno.onion